OVERVIEW

 LEVEL 1:

 A minor, localized department or building incident that is quickly resolved with existing University resources or limited outside help.
 A Level 1 emergency has little or no impact on personnel or normal operations outside the locally affected area.
 Level 1 incidents do not require activation of the University Emergency Preparedness Plan.
 Impacted personnel or departments coordinate directly with the Facilities Department and the Department of Public Safety or other campus groups to resolve Level 1 conditions.
-In some incidents, Marketing and Media Relations will be asked to activate public information systems to provide necessary bulletins.
+In some incidents, Marketing & Media Relations will be asked to activate public information systems to provide necessary bulletins.

 Examples: Odor complaints, localized chemical spill, plumbing failure or water leak.